JBielan/postgres_data_modeling/README.md

 ## How to run a demonstrative ETL

-As simple as those 2 comments in a command line:
+Unpack `data.zip` to `data` folder and then it's as simple as those 2 comments in a command line:

     python create.py
     python etl.py